samwell-ho/openpgp-ca/doc/src/keys-create.md

-This example shows how the OpenPGP CA admin can create keys on behalf of their users.
+There are two ways to manage user keys with OpenPGP CA.
+The simplest way for both the admin and users is to have OpenPGP CA create keys on behalf of the user.
+This allows OpenPGP CA to automatically create all of the necessary auxiliary data structures (the certifications and revocation certificates).

 We call this workflow "centralized key creation", because OpenPGP keys get created centrally by the OpenPGP CA admin.

-This workflow is very streamlined, both for the admin and for users.
-However, creating the user key on the admin's machine is a tradeoff which is not ideal for every use case.
-For example, in some organizations, the CA admin may want to avoid ever having access to users' private key material, so they can never be coerced into handing those keys over to a third party.
+The disadvantage to this approach is that OpenPGP CA has access to the user's private key material.
+Although OpenPGP CA does not store it to disk (it is only printed to stdout), the fact that the admin had access to the keys is a potential security concern.
+If this is a problem for you, then the [next chapter](keys-import.md) describes how to import user-created keys into OpenPGP CA.

 ## Part 1: Tasks on the OpenPGP CA admin machine